chandangarg3/Sweet-Home/README.md

 I have created the following variables for MyToken:

-tokenName: a public string variable representing the name of the token(Sweet).
+-tokenName: a public string variable representing the name of the token(Sweet).
-tokenAbbry: a public string variable representing the abbreviation of the token(Home).
+-tokenAbbry: a public string variable representing the abbreviation of the token(Home).
-totalSupply: a public uint variable representing the total supply of the token.
+-totalSupply: a public uint variable representing the total supply of the token.

 The term "mapping" is used to construct a data structure that converts one type of data to another.
 The "balances" variable in this code is a mapping that maps addresses to their associated token balances.
 The mapping uses the "address" type as the key and the "uint" type as the value.